abhi93shekJha/python_concepts/__new__ and __call__.md

 ```

 ### __ call__ dunder method
-- It is an special method that runs when and instance object is called as a method.
+- It is an special method that runs when an instance object is called as a method.
 - Example shown below.
 ```python
 class A: